podium-lib/podium-lib.github.io/docs/api/layout.md

 title: @podium/layout
 ---

-Module for composing full page layouts out of page fragments (podlets in Podium speak) in micro frontend architectures.
+Module used for composing HTML pages (layouts) out of page fragments (podlets) in Podium.

-A layout server is mainly responsible for fetching HTML fragments and stitching these fragments into an HTML page.
+A layout server is mainly responsible for fetching HTML fragments and stitching these fragments together into an HTML page.

 To do this, a layout instance provides three core features:

 -   A client used to fetch content from podlets
 -   A context used to set request bound information on requests from a layout to its podlets when fetching content from them
--   A proxy that makes it possible to publicly expose podlet data endpoints (or any backend services) via a layout
+-   A proxy that makes it possible to publicly expose podlet data endpoints (or any backend services) via the layout

-This module can be used together with a plain node.js HTTP server or any HTTP framework and templating language of your choosing (or none if you prefer).
+This module is to be used in conjunction with a Node.js HTTP server.
+For this, Express js, Hapi and Fastify are all supported.
+It's also possible to write your server using other HTTP frameworks or even just using the core Node.js HTTP libraries.

-Connect compatible middleware based frameworks (such as [Express]) are considered first class in Podium and this module provides a `.middleware()` method for convenience.
+Connect compatible middleware based frameworks (such as [Express]) are considered first class in Podium and as such the layout module provides a `.middleware()` method for convenience.

 For writing layout servers with other HTTP frameworks, please see the